Baseline Food Approach

 Method

-2. Simmer compote: Add fruit to a small saucepan with lemon juice and a splash of water.
-Cover and simmer 10–15 min, stirring occasionally, until soft and juicy.
+2. Simmer compote: Add the apples and pears to a small saucepan with the lemon juice and 2 tbsp water.
+Cover and simmer 10–15 minutes, stirring occasionally, until soft and juicy.

 7. Serve: Spoon into bowls and top with the warm apple–pear compote.